Ultimate UI Design Guide For Your Mobile Shopping App

 Understanding The Mobile App User

-Although they look so different, the customer's shopping behavior in online and brink-n-mortar stores are so much the same from many perspectives.
+Although they look so different, the customer's shopping behavior in online retail and brink-and-mortar stores are so much the same from many perspectives.
 Take a moment and visualize needs and behaviors in both environments...
 They are basically the same as we list below:

 - A nice-looking shopping environment